-- Set out how our school will support and make provision for pupils with special educational needs and disability (SEND) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND. - To identify and provide for pupils who have special educational needs and additional needs. - To work within the guidance provided in the SEND Code of Practice ,2014. - To operate a 'whole pupil, whole school' approach to the management and provision of support for special educational needs. - To provide support and advice for all staff working with special educational needs pupils. - To attain high levels of satisfaction and participation from pupils, parents and carers. - To share a common vision and understanding with all stakeholders. - To give transparent resourcing to SEND. - To work towards inclusion in partnership with other agencies and schools.
+- Set out how our school will support and make provision for pupils with special educational needs and disability (SEND). - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND. - To identify as early as possible and provide for pupils who have special educational needs and additional needs. - To work within the guidance provided in the SEND Code of Practice ,2014. - To operate a 'whole pupil, whole school' approach to the management and provision of support for special educational needs. - To provide support and advice for all staff working with special educational needs pupils. - Close monitoring of pupils progress. - Work collaboratively with Parents, Carers and Outside agencies. - To attain high levels of satisfaction and participation from pupils, parents and carers. - To share a common vision and understanding with all stakeholders. - To give transparent resourcing to SEND. - To work towards inclusion in partnership with other agencies and schools.